androidcardboard/VRCardboardLibrary/README.md

-#Google Cardboard VR Toolkit Library Project
+﻿#Google Cardboard VR Toolkit Library Project

 **CAUTION**: This is decompiled from JAR using JD-GUI.
 No guarantees.